-A child experiencing insecure housing or youth has the right to attend their school of origin, or any school that permanently houses students who live in the attendance area in which the student experiencing insecure housing is actually living.
-For students experiencing insecure housing, a school of origin can be:
+A homeless child or youth has the right to attend their school of origin, or any school that permanently houses students who live in the attendance area in which the homeless student is actually living.
+For homeless students, a school of origin can be:

-- 1. the public school they attended when permanently housed (i.e., before becoming insecure in housing); or - 2. the public school where they were last enrolled, or - 3. the public school they were entitled or eligible to enroll in when the child became insecure in housing, if that child became insecure in housing after such child was eligible to apply, register, or enroll in a public preschool or kindergarten, or he/she is living with a school-age sibling who attends school in the district; or - 4. the designated receiving school at the next grade level for any feeder school, where the child has completed the final grade in the feeder school.
+- 1. the public school they attended when permanently housed (i.e., before becoming homeless); or - 2. the public school where they were last enrolled, or - 3. the public school they were entitled or eligible to enroll in when the child became homeless, if that child became homeless after such child was eligible to apply, register, or enroll in a public preschool or kindergarten, or he/she is living with a school-age sibling who attends school in the district; or - 4. the designated receiving school at the next grade level for any feeder school, where the child has completed the final grade in the feeder school.